-As it is preferable to consult personally with potentially affected landowners along the proposed route, a series of focus group meetings will be held with these parties.
-In order to ensure that all potentially affected landowners were afforded the opportunity to comment on the proposed project, it is considered most appropriate to hold small meetings with landowners within a specific area and/or who may have similar issues regarding the proposed project.
-Landowners will be invited in writing to attend these focus group meetings and minutes of all meetings will be compiled and made available to all attendees as well as parties from whom apologies are received.
-Minutes of Focus Group Meetings conducted to date are included as Appendix G of this report.
+Landowners were invited in writing to attend these focus group meetings and minutes of all meetings were compiled and made available to all attendees as well as parties from whom apologies were received.
+Minutes of Focus Group Meetings conducted are included as Appendix G of this report.

-Key Stakeholder Focus Group Meetings
+• Key Stakeholder Focus Group Meetings